Hawks6/Bangalore_housing_price_prediction_model/README.md

    - The necessary libraries such as NumPy, Pandas, Matplotlib, Seaborn, Warnings, TensorFlow, and scikit-learn are imported.

 ## 2. Loading Dataset:
    - The dataset is loaded from a CSV file named 'house2.csv' using Pandas.
-The dataset used is taken from [kaggle](https://www.kaggle.com/datasets/amitabhajoy/bengaluru-house-price-data/data)
+The dataset used is taken from Kaggle [A link to the original data set](https://www.kaggle.com/datasets/amitabhajoy/bengaluru-house-price-data/data).

 ## 3. Exploratory Data Analysis (EDA):
    - A sample of the dataset is displayed, and basic information like shape and null values are checked.